I write a handful of checks each year. It’s far easier to use a credit card but some places don’t accept them because of the fees.

 For example, when the person deposits the check the bank will check that the date isn’t in the future (known as “post dating”) or more than six months into the past.
 Under the Uniform Commercial Code, banks aren’t legally obligated to pay checks that are dated older than six months… but they can if they want to.

-I've never been the victim of check fraud.
-I don't know anyone who has been the victim of check fraud… but it happens.
+I’ve never been the victim of check fraud. in fact, I don’t know anyone who has been the victim of check fraud… but it happens.

 The most common situation is that a check is doctored so the amount is larger than originally intended.
 This is a tricky scam to pull off because if the amount is too large, the check will bounce and the scammer gets nothing.
 If it’s too small, it’s almost not worth it!
 The best way to prevent this is to leave no room for adjustment.

 When I write checks, I use all the room in the amount rectangle and the line used to write it out in full words.
-No room, no room to scam.
+No room for additions or changes, no room to scam me.

 It’s really not something to ever worry about… but it’s a minor precaution.